A Universal HKR Theorem

 \item By $\Sym$ we will always mean the simplicial version $\Sym^\Delta$ as a monad in $\Mod_{k}^{\geq 0}$;

-\item $\coSCRings{k}$ the \icategory of cosimplicial commutative rings over $k$ (see \cite[2.1.2]{MR2244263}).
+\item $\coSCRings{k}$ the \icategory of cosimplicial commutative rings over $k$ (See Definition \ref{cosimplicialcommalgebra} below.)
 We also denote by $\theta:\coSCRings{k}\to \CAlg_k$ the conormalized Dold-Kan construction (see \cite[\S 2.1]{MR2244263}).
-This functor is conservative and can be identified with the totalization of cosimplicial objects and therefore preserves limits.
+This functor is conservative, commutes with tensor products and preserves limits by the discussion in Section \ref{hopfalgebrasandcomodules}.
 It can be factored by a functor $\theta^{\mathsf{ccn}}$